cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 of the vector representation of F) is a member of an equivalence class of roughly 2^k integers of length log2(p) + k bits, all of which are equal modulo p.
-For each integer mod p that hash\_to\_field returns, the simulator samples one member of this equivalence class at random and outputs the octet-string returned by I2OSP.
+For each integer mod p that hash\_to\_field returns, the simulator samples one member of this equivalence class at random and outputs the byte string returned by I2OSP.
 (Notice that this is essentially the inverse of the hash\_to\_field procedure.)